Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Introduction

 \subsection{Contributions}

-\paragraph*{Convergence of the diffusion under functional inequalities.} Our first contribution is to establish quantitative R\'enyi convergence bounds for the Langevin diffusion~\eqref{eq:langevin} under the following functional inequalities: (1) the Lata\l{}a--Oleszkiewicz (LO) inequalities~\cite{latalaoleszkiewicz2000loineq}, which interpolate between the Poincar\'e and log-Sobolev inequalities (Theorem~\ref{thm:lo_renyi}), and the modified log-Sobolev inequality (MLSI) used in~\cite{erdogduhosseinzadeh2021tailgrowth} (Theorem~\ref{thm:mlsi_cont_time}).
-LO and MLSI have relative merits, and they capture the tail behavior of the potential, providing an accurate characterization of the speed of convergence for both the diffusion as well as the LMC algorithm.
+\paragraph*{Convergence of the diffusion under functional inequalities.} Our first contribution is to establish quantitative R\'enyi convergence bounds for the Langevin diffusion~\eqref{eq:langevin} under the following functional inequalities: (1) the Lata\l{}a--Oleszkiewicz inequalities (LOI)~\cite{latalaoleszkiewicz2000loineq}, which interpolate between the Poincar\'e and log-Sobolev inequalities (Theorem~\ref{thm:lo_renyi}), and (2) the modified log-Sobolev inequality (MLSI)~\cite{erdogduhosseinzadeh2021tailgrowth} (Theorem~\ref{thm:mlsi_cont_time}).
+LOI and MLSI have relative merits, and they capture the tail behavior of the potential, providing an accurate characterization of the speed of convergence for both the diffusion and its discretization.

-\paragraph*{Improved guarantees for LMC under an LSI or log-concavity.} As our second principal contribution (Theorem~\ref{thm:lsi_result}), we provide an elegant proof that under an LSI, the LMC algorithm (with appropriate step size) achieves $\varepsilon$ error in R\'enyi divergence in $\widetilde O(d/\varepsilon)$ iterations.
+\paragraph*{Improved guarantees for LMC under an LSI or log-concavity.} As our second principal contribution (Theorem~\ref{thm:lsi_result}), we provide an elegant proof that under an LSI, the LMC algorithm (with appropriate step size) achieves $\varepsilon$ error in $q$-R\'enyi divergence in $\widetilde O(C_{\msf{LSI}}^2 L^2 dq/\varepsilon)$ iterations, where $C_{\msf{LSI}}$ is the LSI constant and $L$ is the Lipschitz constant of $\nabla V$.
 This improves upon past works in several respects.
-First, in the LSI case, a R\'enyi convergence guarantee for LMC was previously unknown; thus, our work strengthens~\cite{vempalawibisono2019ula} by proving convergence in a stronger metric (R\'enyi divergence rather than KL divergence).
-Second, even when the target $\pi$ is strongly log-concave, our proof is both sharper and significantly shorter than the prior works~\cite{ganeshtalwar2020renyi, erdogduhosseinzadehzhang2021chisquare} on R\'enyi convergence; moreover, our guarantee for fixed step size LMC does not degrade if the number of iterations is taken too large.
+First, in the LSI case, without any additional assumptions such as dissipativity or strong convexity, a R\'enyi convergence guarantee for LMC was previously unknown; thus, our work strengthens~\cite{vempalawibisono2019ula} by proving convergence in a stronger metric (R\'enyi divergence rather than KL divergence).
+Second, even when the target $\pi$ is strongly log-concave, our proof is sharper in $L$, $q$, and the strong convexity constant, as well as being significantly shorter than the prior works~\cite{ganeshtalwar2020renyi, erdogduhosseinzadehzhang2022chisquare}; moreover, our guarantee for fixed step size LMC does not degrade if the number of iterations is taken too large.
+These improvements follow from an entirely novel argument which utilizes a change-of-measure interpretation of the R\'enyi divergence (see Theorem \ref{thm:lsi_result}).
 As a corollary, we resolve an open question of~\cite{vempalawibisono2019ula} on the size of the ``R\'enyi bias'' in this setting (see Corollary~\ref{cor:renyi_bias}).